org.apache.log4j.net

 except that it might not provide the right amount of independence

 between applications.
-The SocketServer
+The SocketServer is intended

 as an example to be enhanced in order to implement more elaborate